Salmon Loaf Recipe

 - 2. In a small bowl, beat the egg whites on high speed until stiff peaks form.
 Fold into salmon mixture.

-- 3. Transfer to a greased 8-in. x 4-in. loaf pan.
+- 3. Transfer to a greased 8x4-in. loaf pan.
 Place in a larger baking pan.
 Add 1 in. of hot water to larger pan.
-Bake at 350° for 40-45 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before slicing.

 - 4. Meanwhile, in a small saucepan, melt the butter.
 Stir in flour until smooth; gradually add milk.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Stir in olives.
 Serve with salmon loaf.
 Yield: 4 servings.